-Feel the thrill of a 500-ton vessel carving through the ocean as you travel the world.
+Feel the thrill of a 600-ton vessel carving through the ocean as you travel the world.

-Class Afloat’s sail training program aboard the Gulden Leeuw engages students in every aspect of tall ship sailing, from voyage planning to setting a course, organizing watch duties, setting the sails, steering the ship and starting and monitoring the engines.
+In 2021 Class Afloat has moved to the Class ‘A’ tall ship ALEXANDER von HUMBOLDT II (the ALEX-2) after 6 years aboard the Gulden Leeuw, Class Afloat students will be engaged in every aspect of tall ship sailing aboard the ALEX-2, from voyage planning to setting a course, organizing watch duties, setting the sails and steering the ship.

 No sailing experience is required to enrol as a Class Afloat student.

-The goal of our sail training program is to equip students with the knowledge and skills required to take full command of the ship under the watchful eye of our captain and professional crew.
-There is a student at the helm at all times when we are at sea.
+The goal of our sail training program is to equip students with the knowledge and skills required to take full command of the ship under the watchful eye of our captain and 22 skilled mariner crew.
 Students perform duty on deck for 2 hours of day watch and 2 hours of night watch each day.

 - Take the helm and feel the thrill of a 500-ton vessel carving through the ocean at 12knots as you sail your tall ship over 18,000 nautical miles (over 35,000km)

 - Lay aloft and set the sails to travel with a reduced carbon footprint